AtomicNibble/PulpEngine/README.md

 This means Games can run on top of slow storage or even network backed storage without affecting the frame rate.

 The filesystem includes some settings for simulating slow IO with artificial delays to help test this.

+The exception to this rule is code only used in offline tools.

 ### Multithreaded